Affiliate links on Android Authority may earn us a commission. Learn more.

 Will there be an Apple Watch X?

 It looks very certain that an anniversary edition Apple Watch X is headed to shelves.
 According to company expert Mark Gurman, Apple plans to launch the commemorative device in 2024, on the tenth anniversary of the line’s launch.
-As we’ve just seen the Apple Watch Series 9 make its debut, it’s now almost certain that the X will not arrive this year.
+It will likely be the next device to land, following up 2023’s Apple Watch Series 9 and Apple Watch Ultra 2.

-What is the Apple Watch X release date?
+What is the most likely Apple Watch X release date?

 - Apple Watch announced: 2014